-It is students' responsibility to ensure that their immigration and legal documents, such as passport, study permit and co-op work permit (for programs with practicums) are current and maintained.
+It is students' responsibility to ensure that their immigration and legal documents, such as passport, study permit and co-op work permit (for students in the work-integrated programs) are current and maintained.
 DO NOT LET YOUR DOCUMENTS EXPIRE!

-Your study permit's validity must cover entire duration of your studies, plus at least 30 extra days after the end of your final classes while you wait for the final grades to be posted in the system and for your student file to be audited for graduation.
+Your study permit's validity must cover your entire duration of study, including at least 30 extra days after the end of your last courses while you wait for the final grades to be posted in the system and for your student file to be audited for graduation.
 If your study permit's expiry date does not cover your estimated duration of study, you must apply to IRCC to extend your study permit about five months prior to its expiry date.
 For guidelines on the study permit extension process, please review our Study Permit Extension video course in Moodle.

-If you studied at some other DLI in Canada and then transferred to NorQuest, you must update IRCC as soon as possible by filling out the "Change DLIs" online form from your IRCC account.
+If you studied at some other DLI in Canada and then transitioned to NorQuest, you must let IRCC know about this by filling out the "Change DLIs" online form from your IRCC account.

-Familiarize and Comply with the expiry date, conditions, and remarks on your study permit such as restrictions on the nature/areas of work, maximum hours you can work per week, etc. Check if by the Program Area.
-The number of your study permit includes the statement that you may accept employment on- or off-campus.
-You must not work without authorization.
+Familiarize and Comply with the expiry date, any conditions, and remarks on study permit such as restrictions on the nature/areas of work, maximum hours you can work per week, etc. Check if your study permit includes the statement breaks as determined by the Program that you may accept employment on- or offcampus.
+You may not work without authorization.
+Area.

 Maintain Full-Time Enrolment in every mandatory term of the program.
-Exceptions: the final term of the program and the official scheduled breaks as determined credits required to be a full-time student varies by program and can be found on our website, under your program's course listings.
+Exceptions: the final term of the program and the official scheduled